Hnfull/Intensio-Obfuscator/README.md

 ## What is this ?
 - Intensio-Obfsucator tool takes a python source code and transform it into an obfuscated python code
-  - **Replace** all names of `variables/classes/functions/files-name` to random strings and with length defined and all `chars` to their hexadecimal value
+  - **Replace** all names of `variables/classes/functions/files-name` to random strings with length defined and all `chars` to their hexadecimal value
   - **Remove** all `commentaries`, all `lines breaks` and all `print()` functions
   - **Add** to each line a random `scripts` with an always differents values